 Linda didn’t have to think long, it was always her dream to own a salon, and she gladly took the business over.
 It was Necochea’s parents, Gina and Jerry Taylor, who bought the house and restored it to its original state.
 Beautiful woodwork, doorknobs and windows … cozy, quaint, I don’t have the words to better describe this place, but it’s truly one of those places that a make Ramona unique and living here so different.

 Linda’s daughter Katelyn, who is 23 and a Ramona High graduate, works as the Salon’s receptionist, scheduling appointment for all of the hair-stylist.
-Each one has her own calendar-booklet, and scheduling is totally manual process.
-The calendar-booklet being the single source of truth and stylist sometimes call in the morning, asking about the time of their first appointment.
+Each one has her own calendar-booklet, and scheduling is a totally manual process.
+The calendar-booklet being the single source of truth, stylist sometimes call in the morning, asking about the time of their first appointment.

 Since taking over, Linda grew her staff from 6 to now 12, which she calls “her girls”.
 Still each hairstylist works for herself, but paying Linda $165 rent per week.
 Linda is very organized and keeps separate accounts for management and products.
 Profit from all product sales go to Linda; she organizes competitions, where the best product seller gets rewarded substantially.